-2.1.A Standard Bus: Medium or Heavy-Duty urban transit buses manufactured by New Flyer, Gillig, etc. Passenger amenities are common throughout the fleet, with only minor year-to-year variations.
+2.1.A Standard Bus: Medium or Heavy-Duty urban transit buses manufactured by New Flyer, Gillig, etc. Passenger amenities are common throughout the fleet, with only minor ways to ways to ways and and buses are minor year-to-year variations.
 All standard buses are battery-electric or powered by Compressed Natural Gas (CNG).

 - 2.1.A.1 Standard MTS: The largest segment of MTS' fixed-route fleet.
 All standard buses are 40' long.
 Seating is a standard transit shell seat product with fabric inserts. - 2.1.A.2 Standard Rapid: The Standard Rapid bus differs from the Standard MTS bus by exterior branding and installation of Transit Signal Priority (TSP) transmitters.
-All other features and
+All other features and amenities are the same.